GPlates/new-gplates-website/src/pages/docs/user-manual/TopologyTools.md

 5.4 Creating the new feature
 ------------------------

-Once you are satisfied with the entries in the Topology Sections Table, and the resultant polygon geometry of the Topology itself, then you may create the new Topology via the **Apply/Create** button on the Topology Tab of the Topology Task Panel.
+Once you are satisfied with the entries in the Topology Sections Table, and the resultant polygon geometry of the Topology itself, then you may create the new Topology via the **Create** button on the Topology Tab of the Topology Task Panel.
 This action will lead you through a series of dialogs to finalise the creation process.

 In the first step you will choose the Feature Type of the new Topology.
 Currently GPlates supports only one type of topology: **TopologicalClosedPlateBoundary**.